-Blockchain networks such as Bitcoin and Ethereum are immutable ledgers secured by a decentralized network of computers, known as “miners.”
-These miners are responsible for regularly aggregating pending transactions into blocks, which are then validated by the entire network and appended to the global ledger.
+Blockchain networks such as Bitcoin and Ethereum are immutable ledgers secured by a decentralized network of computers, known as “block producers,” including miners in PoW blockchains and validators in PoS networks.
+These block producers are responsible for regularly aggregating pending transactions into blocks, which are then validated by the entire network and appended to the global ledger.
 While blockchain networks ensure all transactions are valid (e.g. no double-spends) and new blocks of transactions are continually produced (preventing downtime), there isn’t actually a guarantee that transactions will be ordered in the exact manner they were submitted to the blockchain.

-Since each block can only contain a limited number of transactions, miners have full autonomy in selecting which pending transactions in the mempool—the location miners store unconfirmed transactions off-chain—they will include in their block.
-While miners usually order transactions by the highest gas price (transaction fee) in order to maximize their profits, this is not a requirement by the network.
-As a result, miners can extract additional profits from users by taking advantage of their ability to arbitrarily reorder transactions, creating what is commonly known as miner-extractable value (MEV).
+Since each block can only contain a limited number of transactions, block producers have full autonomy in selecting which pending transactions in the mempool—the location block producers store unconfirmed transactions off-chain—they will include in their block.
+While block producers usually order transactions by the highest gas price (transaction fee) in order to maximize their profits, this is not a requirement by the network.
+As a result, block producers can extract additional profits from users by taking advantage of their ability to arbitrarily reorder transactions, creating what is known as maximal-extractable value (MEV).

-While MEV is the most common terminology for this concept, most forms of MEV seen today are taken not from miners themselves, but from third-party bots.
-These bots manipulate the ordering of their transaction within a block by changing the transaction fee they pay to miners.
-This means MEV can be extracted even when miners order transactions according to the highest gas prices.
-However, MEV can be seen as the upper bound of how much value can be extracted by miners, since miners ultimately have control of the final transaction ordering within a block.
+While MEV is the most common terminology for this concept, most forms of MEV seen today are taken not from block producers themselves, but from third-party bots.
+These bots manipulate the ordering of their transaction within a block by changing the transaction fee they pay to block producers.
+This means MEV can be extracted even when block producers order transactions according to the highest gas prices.
+However, MEV can be seen as the upper bound of how much value can be extracted by block producers, since they ultimately have control of the final transaction ordering within a block.

 MEV comes at the expense of regular users, often in ways that may not be immediately apparent to all users until after their transaction is processed.
 This can include the increase of the network’s transaction fees and additional slippage on trades, both of which extract value directly from users.